Iron Deficiency Anemia

 Intravenous (IV) Iron Replacements

-Iron sucrose (Venofer®), Ferric carboxymaltose injection (Injectafer®) and ferumoxytol injection (Feraheme®) are medications used for the treatment of iron deficiency anemia.
+Iron sucrose (Venofer®), Ferric carboxymaltose injection (Injectafer®) and ferumoxytol injection (Feraheme®) are medications used to treat iron deficiency anemia.
 They are given by intravenous (into a vein) infusion.

-There is a risk of reactions to these medications.
+You could have a reaction to these medications.
 You will be monitored during, and for 30 minutes after you get your infusion.
-Symptoms of a reaction include low blood pressure, fainting, and unresponsiveness.
+Symptoms of a reaction could be low blood pressure, fainting, and unresponsiveness.
 Tell your provider right away if you have any symptoms during or after the infusion.

 It is not known if these medications could harm unborn babies.
 Talk with your healthcare provider before getting pregnant or breastfeeding if you take any of these medications.